VirgilSecurity/virgil-sdk-go/crypto/README.md

 ### Windows

-Execute script from the root the project
+Execute the following script from the root of the project

 ```bash
 > ./crypto/wrapper/build/build_c_crypto.ps1 -branch={VIRGIL_CRYPTO_C_BRANCH}